->As a SME (subject matter expert), you have spent a great deal of time creating content that will effectively express your ideas and address the interests of your audience.
-You begin presenting to your clients, peers, or boss, yet, despite your knowledge and preparation, you inadvertently undermine your ability to appear credible.
+As a SME (subject matter expert), you have spent a great deal of time creating content that will effectively express your ideas and address the interests of your audience.
+You begin presenting to your clients, peers, or boss, yet, despite your knowledge and preparation, you inadvertently wreck your credibility.

 It's frustrating and just seems unfair.
 You created a great presentation and yet your audience didn't take you seriously.
 Why?
 We can lose our credibility when we fall into bad habits and make any of three common mistakes.

 These mistakes fall into three fundamental communication channels: visual, vocal and verbal.
 Let's take a look at these mistakes and learn how to prevent them.

 Too many presenters undermine their credibility by standing in a way that diminishes their physical presence.
 This can happen when standing with your legs crossed, your feet too close together, placing your hands in your pockets, or drawing your shoulders together by clasping your hands in front of you.